 Captain Gustave M. Heiss

-in the Royce Mission led by General Ralph Royce and flew bombing missions against Cebu and Davao.
+in the Royce Mission flying bombing missions against Cebu and Davao.
 No American aircraft or personnel were lost.
-Afterwards, the bombers helped evacuated a number of important military and diplomatic personnel that gathered at Del Monte Airfield and flew back to Darwin.
+Afterwards, the bombers helped evacuated a number of important military and diplomatic personnel at Del Monte Airfield back to Darwin.
 For his role in the Royce Mission, Heiss earned the Silver Star and was promoted to the rank of Captain.

 Gus Breymann (nephew of Gustave Heiss) adds:

 participated in the three-day raid on the Philippines, and they

 all said that their mission would have been famous were it not

 for the fact that it occurred at exactly the same time as Doolittle Raid led by Jimmy

 Doolittle over Tokyo.
 Doolittle, of course, deserved a great

 deal of press coverage, but it overshadowed the Royce Mission.